madskristensen/Packman/README.md

 This will hydrate your project with the files from all the packags listed in packman.json.

+Package restore will also happen every time you save packman.json.
+This behavior can be disabled in the options dialog.

 ## Options
 An options page is available in the Visual Studio